Skip to Content

 Rye Castle Museum and Ypres Tower

-Today Rye sits two miles away from the coast.
-Before the river silted up, the town used to be right on the shoreline and was a prime spot for smuggling.
-You can see a smuggler’s signalling lamp on display at Ypres Tower near to Rye Castle Museum.
+Modern-day Rye sits two miles away from the coast, but before the river silted up, the town was right on the shoreline.
+This made it a prime spot for smuggling, and you can see a smuggler’s signalling lamp on display at Ypres Tower near Rye Castle Museum.

-Ypres Tower is a great place to visit for history buffs and one of Rye’s top attractions.
-The tower, which is known as ‘Wipers’ tower by locals (a play on Ypres) is also worth a climb to take in the views over the town and out to the estuary of the river Rother and the sea.
+Ypres Tower is an excellent place for history buffs and one of Rye’s top attractions.
+The tower is known as the ‘Wipers’ tower by locals (a play on Ypres), and from the top, you can take in views over the town, the river Rother estuary and out to sea.

-Carry on down the steps past the canons and you’ll come to the Ypres Pub, one of many great little pubs in Rye.
+From Ypres Tower, carry on down the steps past the cannons, and you’ll come to the Ypres Pub, one of many great little pubs in Rye.

 Looking for places to stay in Rye?
 Check rates and availability